awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    }
    ```

-1. Execute the following command to view the parameter value history\.
+1. Run the following command to view the parameter value history\.

    ```
    aws ssm get-parameter-history --name "/Test/IAD/helloWorld"
    ```

-1. Execute the following command to use this parameter in a command\.
+1. Run the following command to use this parameter in a command\.

    ```
    aws ssm send-command --document-name "AWS-RunShellScript" --parameters '{"commands":["echo {{ssm:/Test/IAD/helloWorld}}"]}' --targets "Key=instanceids,Values=instance-ids"